glowkeeper/Enervator/README.md

 ![](/images/Enervator75x75.png) | A cryptocurrency stablecoin, with the token symbol EOR, whose aim is to incentivise energy efficiency.
 ---|---

-You can read some of the details as to how Enervator works by reading [About Enervator](/ABOUT.md).
+You can read some of the details as to how Enervator incentivises energy efficiency by reading [The Value of Enervator](/docs/value.md).

 _*Enervator is described in more detail in [Steve Huckle's PhD Thesis](https://glowkeeper.github.io/PhDWorks/).
 Some of the information here borrows excerpts from that work._